Railway accidents in South Australia: Mitcham, 1927

-On 9 March 1927 there was a rear-end collision between a goods train and the Adelaide express.
+On 9 March 1927, there was a rear-end collision between a goods train and the Adelaide express.

 Fosters's Corner, Belair, 1929

-On 10 January 1929 21 wagons containing livestock became separate from a southbound goods train.
+On 10 January 1929, 21 wagons containing livestock became separate from a southbound goods train.
 The wagons careered downgrade and eventually derailed.
 No humans were injured although livestock were killed in the accident.

 Mount Lofty, 1931

-On 28 March 1931 due to an incorrect points setting a passenger train from Adelaide to Bridgewater was directed down a dead-end siding where it crashed through the dead-end structure.
+On 28 March 1931, a passenger train from Adelaide to Bridgewater was directed down a dead-end siding where it crashed through the dead-end structure.

 Ambleside, 1948

-On 14 August 1948 an Adelaide-bound goods train derailed near the end of the loop outside Ambleside yard.
+On 14 August 1948, an Adelaide-bound goods train derailed near the end of the loop outside Ambleside yard.
 No one was injured.

 Stockyard Creek, 1951

-On 19 October 1951 a passenger train struck a goods train from behind.
+On 19 October 1951, a passenger train struck a goods train from behind.
 No one was injured.

 Tintinara, 1962

-On 3 July 1962 a goods train travelling from Melbourne to Adelaide was derailed.
+On 3 July 1962, a goods train travelling from Melbourne to Adelaide was derailed.
 No one was injured.

 Callington, 1972

-On 20 December 1972 The Mile End (Adelaide) to Tailem Bend goods train was derailed.
+On 20 December 1972, The Mile End (Adelaide) to Tailem Bend goods train was derailed.

 Jacobs Creek, 1977

-On 19 June 1977 a cement and stone train was derailed after striking three steers.
+On 19 June 1977, a cement and stone train was derailed after striking three steers.

 Balyarta, 1977

-On 22 July 1977 an overnight Adelaide-Melbourne express goods train derailed.
+On 22 July 1977, an overnight Adelaide-Melbourne express goods train derailed.

 Renmark, 1980

-On 17 December 1980 a goods train was derailed.
+On 17 December 1980, a goods train was derailed.

+Appamurra, 1992

+On 24 July 1992, a grain train derailed near Appamurra.

 Roopena, 2007

-At approximately 0428 on 22 May 2007, ballast train 3MR2 derailed near Roopena (between Whyalla and Port Augusta).
+On 22 May 2007, ballast train 3MR2 derailed near Roopena (between Whyalla and Port Augusta).
 The derailment occurred about 28 track kilometres north of Whyalla.
 Twenty seven ballast wagons were derailed but there were no injuries.

 Birkenhead, 2008

 At about 1448 on Wednesday 5 March 2008, a double road-train loaded with bulk cement drove into the path of a train that was conveying four empty fuel tankers at the Stirling Street level crossing, Birkenhead.
-The impact speed of both the train and road-train was low (about 15 km/h) but nevertheless sufficient to roll the prime mover and the first semitrailer onto their sides and to derail the lead bogie of the train's locomotive.
+The impact speed of both the train and road-train was low (about 15 km/h) but sufficient to roll the prime mover and the first semitrailer onto their sides and to derail the lead bogie of the train's locomotive.
 The road-train driver was slightly injured; the two train drivers were shaken but otherwise unhurt.

 Bates, 2008

-At approximately 0650 on 19 April 2008, freight train 5PS6, travelling from Perth to Sydney, derailed near Bates.
+On 19 April 2008, freight train 5PS6, travelling from Perth to Sydney, derailed near Bates.
 The derailment occurred about 13 track kilometres east of Bates.
-Thirteen wagons were derailed and about 800 m of track was damaged.
+Thirteen wagons were derailed and about 800m of track was damaged.
 There were no injuries.

 Mount Christie, 2008

-At approximately 2130 on 1 September 2008, 13 wagons on freight train 1MP9, owned and operated by SCT Logistics (SCT), derailed near Mount Christie.
+On 1 September 2008, 13 wagons on freight train 1MP9 derailed near Mount Christie.
 There were no injuries, but about 4.5 km of track was damaged.

 Keith, 2010

-At about 0415 on 8 October 2010, freight train 5MP5 travelling from Melbourne to Perth reported having derailed on the Defined Interstate Rail Network (DIRN) between Wirrega and Keith, South Australia.
+On 8 October 2010, freight train 5MP5 travelling from Melbourne to Perth reported having derailed on the Defined Interstate Rail Network (DIRN) between Wirrega and Keith.